HCA: Odense 2018

 Mesinge, a little village near Kerteminde, DK.
 Daily walks and drives I experienced the wide open skies and fields of rapeseed/mustard.
 Lasting imprints of my time amongst the land in Denmark inspired this piece, 36x36" oil on panel 2017

 My trip to Denmark in 2014 and back again in 2015 for an artist residency influenced these works, a series of 11 are already in progress.
-These 5 are finished.
+Seven are finished.
 The first 3 will make a debut in Illinois this coming New Year, February 2018.
 The series will continue and include up to 15 pieces in total.
 I hope to publish a catalogue of the finished work and send it to Denmark as a Thank You for my Residency time there.
 Updates will be provided as the series progresses.

 My first experience of “hygge" was with my Farmor, but I didn’t know it until I traveled to Denmark in 2014/ 2015, in search of my family roots: My great grandparents were born in Jylland (Jutland).
 Four of the boys and one sister emigrated to Montana in the late 1800's.

 Hygge means comfort for me, and coziness, the land in Denmark also gave me that.
 Wandering in the forest at Ashøje, the sunset in Føllenslev, the train-ride from København to Humelbæk.